georgipopov0/Devops-project/README.md

 # My Flask Application

 This project is a Flask-based application deployed using a robust CI/CD pipeline.
-The application and its infrastructure are managed with Docker and Kubernetes.
+The application and its infrastructure are managed with Docker and SQLAlchemy-based database migrations.
 The pipeline is configured with GitHub Actions to automate testing, building, and deploying the application.

 ## Project Structure